Aethylred/dynaguppy/README.md

 # Upgrading Ruby

-Dynaguppy installs and pins Ruby to version 1.8.7 as this is compatible across the range of Puppet versions that are available from the Linux distribution package repositories.
+Dynaguppy runs on Ruby version 1.8.7 as this is compatible across the range of Puppet versions that are available from the Linux distribution package repositories.
 Once Dynaguppy has bootstrapped Puppet to version 3.x it should be possible to upgrade to Ruby 1.9.3 or 2.x.
 Be sure to check the [Ruby compatibility guide](http://docs.puppetlabs.com/guides/platforms.html#ruby-versions) in the Puppet documentation

 Ruby has poor heap management and inefficient garbage collection it is recommended that Ruby to be upgraded to 1.9.3 or later.